 -

-Kevin Berend of the State University of New York for a proposal titled "Investigating the environmental constraints on a threatened ecosystem: Snowbed communities of Mt.
+Kevin Berend of the State University of New York - "Investigating the environmental constraints on a threatened ecosystem: Snowbed communities of Mt.
 Washington, New Hampshire"

 Abstract

-Charlie Nicholson of the University of Vermont for a proposal titled "Pollination shadows: Do perennial crops impact the reproductive success of a New England spring ephemeral?"
+Charlie Nicholson of the University of Vermont - "Pollination shadows: Do perennial crops impact the reproductive success of a New England spring ephemeral?"

 Abstract

-Adam Ramsey of the University of Memphis for a proposal titled "Assessing the risk of Queen Anne's lace (Daucus carota) on the pollination of toothed whitetop aster on Nantucket Island, Massachusetts "
+Adam Ramsey of the University of Memphis - "Assessing the risk of Queen Anne's lace (Daucus carota) on the pollination of toothed whitetop aster on Nantucket Island, Massachusetts "

 Abstract